What's the best visa to stay long term in Thailand ?

 Unless you're a Thai citizen, you most certainly do.

 Always play by the rules with the immigration.
 They have the law on their side and you don't want to be banned from the Kingdom.
 Forget about shortcuts or loopholes, play it safe.

 The visa exemption is usually 30 days when you fly in the country and 15 days when you cross the border by land.
 You can get more details and check based on your country of origin here : http://www.consular.go.th/main/contents/filemanager/VISA/Visa%20on%20Arrival/VOA.pdf

 To get a tourist visa you can now apply online for an e-visa.
 For other types of visa, you need to apply at a Thai Embassy outside of Thailand.

 Check the requirements in details before you apply and if you can, use an agency to help with the whole process.

 What Thai visa will you get ?

-Of course, all of the above is no legal advice, please visit official sources or visa agencies for accurate information.
+Of course, all of the above is no legal advice, please visit official sources or visa agencies for more acurate and up to date information.